Park open dawn to dusk all year

 You can still drive into a number of areas of the park any time of the day including Juniper Campground, Tsankawi, and to the many trails outside of Frijoles Canyon located along NM Highway 4.
 Remember the park closes at sunset, so plan to leave before that time.
 Last shuttle leaves the Frijoles Canyon Visitor Center at 5 PM.

-Summer Visits Summer weather in Bandelier is hot and dry in June then afternoon thunderstorms crop up in July and August.
+Summer weather in Bandelier is hot and dry in June then afternoon thunderstorms crop up in July and August.
 Bring plenty of water when hiking as well as a hat and sunscreen.
 Biting insects are uncommon so bug spray is not usually required.
 In late summer (July, August, and Sept) it is wise to begin a long hike early in the day before storms develop in the afternoon with heavy downpours, volumous hail, and dangerous lightning.
 Heavy rains can cause flashflooding in all the park canyons.
-This threat has increased since the Las Conchas Fire in 2011 burned the upper watershed of the park canyons.
-There were several major flooding events in the summer of 2013 and similar conditions still exist.
+Although this threat increased dramatically after the Las Conchas Fire in 2011 burned the upper watershed of the park canyons, the risk is slowly returning to normal as vegetation regrows.
 Watch for wildlife including black bear and rattlesnakes.
 Keep a safe distance of at least 50 yards.